-Alcoholism or alcohol dependency is synonymous to a chronic brain condition whereby the person loses the ability to control his consumption of alcohol, is preoccupied with the thought of consuming alcohol, and continues to consume alcohol despite the numerous adverse effects alcohol has on the body and in his life.
+Alcoholism or alcohol dependency is synonymous to a chronic brain condition whereby the person loses the ability to control their consumption of alcohol, is preoccupied with the thought of consuming alcohol, and continues to consume alcohol despite the numerous adverse effects alcohol has on the body and in their life.
 One of the hallmarks of alcoholism is that, over time, the person develops tolerance requiring substantially greater amounts of alcohol with each consumption just to achieve the same effects.
 Unfortunately, when alcohol consumption is stopped even momentarily, the withdrawal symptoms become progressively worse.

-There are different stages that an alcoholic usually goes through before he can be rightfully called as an alcohol addict.
+There are different stages that an alcoholic usually goes through before they can be rightfully called an alcohol addict.
 In many cases it starts with social drinking that progresses to problem drinking or even binge drinking.
 Problem drinking is more associated with excessive drinking only during certain times in one’s life where social and emotional stresses can be too great.
 In this case, consuming alcohol is considered a solution to address the stressful event in one’s life.
 Binge drinking, on the other hand, takes the form of consuming unusually larger amounts of alcohol within a shorter period of time.
 For example, many students and young adults are known to binge drink in an effort to get drunk in the shortest possible time.

 No matter what stage of alcoholism or type of drinking problem a person is in, one thing is very clear – the relationship between the amount of alcohol consumed is directly proportional to the risks involved; the more alcohol consumed, the greater the risks.